Learn how to install Telegram on Ubuntu 18.04 LTS and above, as well as other Ubuntu-based Linux distros like Linux Mint and Zorin OS in this post.

-Now, if anyone is sat mouthing “What is Telegram?” at the screen I’ll tell you: Telegram messenger is a free, full-featured, and increasingly popular WhatsApp alternative with server-side encryption and data privacy at its core.
+Wait; are you say there mouthing “What is Telegram?” at me?
+Telegram messenger is a free, full-featured, and hugely popular WhatsApp alternative with server-side encryption and data privacy at its core.

-Do keep in mind that this post is a tutorial and not a “Telegram vs WhatsApp” showdown, so we don’t deep dive into the reasons why so millions of folks make use of this messaging service.
-That said, here are a few of of Telegram’s features:
+As such we won’t deep dive into the reasons why millions of fine folk use this messaging service daily.
+That said, here are a few of Telegram’s features:

 - Send text, photos, audio and video clips